FunhouseAtelier/remix-v2-examples/03-forms-and-data-mutation/03b-relative-actions-and-form-data/README.md

 - Relative actions allow a Remix `<Form>` component to make a POST request to any other route, where the request will be handled by the `action` function at the other route.

 - The route in the `action` attribute of the `<Form>` component should contain the route path relative to the route where the `<Form>` component is rendered, unlike when using the `redirect` utility function, where the path is always relative to the base URL of the app.

+- The `formData` returned by `await request.formData()` after it resolves is an instance of the standard Web API `FormData` class, so data from the form can be extracted atomically with the syntax `formData.get('<INPUT_NAME>')` where `<INPUT_NAME>` is a string that matches the `name` attribute value of the associated `<input>` element(s).
+In this example `Object.fromEntries(formData)` is used to convert the data to an object containing key-value pairs where the keys are the input names.
+Using that technique allows for adding more inputs to the field without the need to extract the values atomically; they can all be passed as one object to the update function on the server.

 ## Expected Behavior